garrandall/popular-music-data/tracks/forever-came-today-jackson-5.md

-Ooh, you give me love by the hour
+Oh, you give me love by the hour
-Ooh, you're my precious little flower
+Oh, you're my precious little flower
 Girl you give me so much sweetness
-Ooh, you give my life completeness
+Oh, you give my life completeness
 Make it last for more than just a day
 Make it last for more than just an hour
 Make it last forever